tramplingpotion/tramplingpotion/README.md

-- 👋 Hi, I’m @tramplingpotion
+- 👋 Hi, I’m a Jeff
-- 👀 I’m interested in embedded system development and gameplay design
+- 👀 I’m interested in you
-- 🌱 I’m currently learning c++
+- 🌱 I’m learning everyday
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on us
 - 📫 How to reach me idk

 <!---